 We’d love to have you play our gigs!

 Questions & Answers

 Who is Lakeside Pride and what do you do?

-Lakeside Pride Music Ensembles is Chicago’s premier family of performance groups for members and friends of the lesbian, gay, bisexual, and transgender (LGBT) community.
-The Lakeside Pride Jazz Orchestra was founded in 2000, embodying the vision of the original Chicago-based Great Lakes Freedom Marching Band, which formed in 1979 as one of the first LGBT bands of its kind.
+Lakeside Pride Music Ensembles is Chicago’s premier family of performance groups for members and friends of the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
+The Lakeside Pride Jazz Orchestra was founded in 2000, embodying the vision of the original Chicago-based Great Lakes Freedom Marching Band, which formed in 1979 as one of the first LGBTQ bands of its kind.

-Can I participate if I don’t identify as LGBT?
+Can I participate if I don’t identify as LGBTQ?

-All members and friends of the LGBT community are welcome to perform with us.
+All members and friends of the LGBTQ community are welcome to perform with us.
 About a quarter of our membership are straight, cis-gender allies.

 What’s the time commitment?

 We typically rehearse Tuesdays or Wednesdays throughout the year in the evenings.
 There are often bye weeks.
 Our rehearsals schedule is largely dictated by upcoming gigs.
 All of our rehearsals and performances, including locations, are listed on our calendar.